redeyeapps/frontend-challenge/README.md

 and then decide the winner of the game.
 By deciding the winner, it should update the leaderboard with the new standings and then clear the "currently playing" area of the application.

 There is no requirement to be able to add/remove players.
+There is a file called `players.js` which contains the list of players to use (you can do anything you want with this file, it's just as sample).

 Below are mockups that the app should ideally be as close to as possible.
 The font utilised is Lato.
 The app will be tested in Chrome, so feel free to use modern things like flexbox.
 You're welcome to use a CSS framework, but it probably